-The existing site is utilised for primary production, specifically grazing of sheep, goats and pigs, as well as a home business for a construction company.
+The existing site is utilised for primary production, specifically grazing of sheep, goats and pigs, as well as a home business for a construction company associated with the existing dwelling.
 The house boundary fencing, which fronts the highway, has recently been improved with the installation of an open style brick and steel post fence as well as associated landscaping.
 A tennis court is currently under construction, located to the east of the existing residential dwelling.